mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 ## Contributing guidelines

 Contributions of all experience levels are welcome!
 There are many ways to contribute, and we appreciate all of them.
-We are still defining a detailed process, but for the time being, please use our [issues page](https://github.com/mckinsey/vizro/issues) to discuss any contributions.
+Please use our [issues page](https://github.com/mckinsey/vizro/issues) to discuss any contributions.

 ### Found a bug

 Great!
 We would appreciate if you could head to our [issues page](https://github.com/mckinsey/vizro/issues) and raise a ticket in the category `bug report`.
-We would appreciate if you searched the existing issues for a similar description before raising a new ticket.
+I would be very helpful if you searched the existing issues for a similar description before raising a new ticket.
 We will try to reproduce your reported bug as soon as possible before getting back to you on next steps.

 ### Request a feature